Age range: 11 to 16

 There are a number of Subject-specific training days as part of the Core Training which includes the following content as a minimum:

-- Literacy and numeracy in geography
+- Progress and Assessment in RE.

-- Curriculum making
+- Approaches to Curriculum Planning.

 Assessment and Accreditation